cncf/tag-security/zero-trust-whitepaper/v1/cloud-native-zero-trust-whitepaper.md

 #### _Active Observer_ for Client Identities

 **Confidence level** of local clients embedded in cloud clusters may be evaluated by aggregating the **confidence level** of the respective** service instances** that embed such local clients.
-Inputs about external clients may or may be obtainable.
+Inputs about external clients may or may not be obtainable.

 An additional source of client identity **confidence level** can be achieved by aggregating the **confidence level** of all **service requests** emitted by the said client identity.
 Such information is available for both local and external clients.